elhub/devxp-arcanist/README.md

 ## About

-**dev-tools-arcanist** provides some useful extensions to arcanist used at Elhub.
+**devxp-arcanist** provides some useful extensions to arcanist used at Elhub.

 ## Getting Started